WenyiSun520/TarotsToday/README.md

 <h2>Claim</h2>

 **08.15.2023 by *WenyiSun***
-The project is currently down due to the expiration of Microsoft Azure account.
-I'm changing the authentification from Azure to Google Firebase and update the backend correspondingly.
+- The project is currently down due to the expiration of Microsoft Azure account.
+I'm changing the authentication from Azure to Google Firebase and update the backend correspondingly.

-**(Problem solved)** The mongodb database is down because the db was hosted by another teammate.
+- **(Problem solved)** The mongodb database is down because the db was hosted by another teammate.
 I will rehost the dabase to my MongoDB account from my site later today

 **1.07.2023 By *WenyiSun***